-My work has been published in CuiZine: The Journal of Canadian Food Cultures, Fat Studies, the Graduate Journal of Food Studies, Inside Higher Ed, and The Inquisitive Eater, among others.
-I am also a contributor at Zester Daily, which was a 2016 IACP Award finalist in the Culinary Website category.
+My work has been published in Gastronomica, the Journal of Historical Research in Marketing, CuiZine: The Journal of Canadian Food Cultures, Fat Studies, and the Yearbook of Women’s History, among others.
+I have also written for the Providence Journal, Inside Higher Ed, The Inquisitive Eater, and Zester Daily, which was a 2016 IACP Award finalist in the Culinary Website category.

 About This Blog